 Sour OG is a potent strain with an average THC content of approximately 20%.
 However, some tests show that the Sour OG strain can contain up to 27% THC.

 Sour OG’s generous THC level is offset by minimal amounts of CBD.
 At most, it will contain around 0.6% CBD.

 Medical Benefits of Sour OG

 As Sour OG is an uplifting strain, many use it to address mood disorders like depression.
 The combination of its relaxing and mood-enhancing effects makes it a popular option for those looking to de-stress and unwind.

 Some also consume Sour OG to alleviate everyday aches and pains, such as muscular or joint pain.

 Possible Side Effects of the Sour OG Strain

-The most common side effects of smoking Sour OG weed are dry mouth and, to a lesser extent, dry eyes.
-You will definitely want to keep a bottle of water nearby, as you will feel parched after smoking this strain.
+The most common side effects associated with smoking Sour OG weed are dry mouth and, to a lesser extent, dry eyes.
+It helps to keep a bottle of water nearby, as you may feel parched after smoking this strain.

 Final Thoughts on the Sour OG Strain

-Sour OG has emerged from its parent strain’s shadows and become a hugely popular and quality strain in its own right.
+Sour OG has emerged from its parent strain’s shadows and become a hugely popular strain in its own right.
 While it is a 50/50 hybrid, it isn’t as well-balanced a strain as other hybrids out there.
-Sour OG may not have the earth-shatteringly high THC levels of other strains, but it is potent and not recommended for the novice cannabis smoker.
+The effects are, in fact, far from even-keeled.